Sandy Springs shows options for Spalding/Dalrymple intersection

 Adelman liked the idea, too.
 “I walk my dog every morning, so I lean toward the two-lane roundabout, as it is more pedestrian-friendly,” she said.

-The project does not have a price tag yet, but it is part of intersection improvements funded by the transportation special purpose local option sales tax, or TSPLOST, approved by voters last November.
+The project part of intersection improvements funded by the transportation special purpose local option sales tax, or TSPLOST, approved by voters last November.

 City staff will present a design to the City Council for possible recommendation in June, according to city spokesperson Sharon Kraun.
 The city would issue a construction bid after that.